 Category: Canvas Spotlight

-Tools: Microsoft Teams If you teach courses online, you’re probably familiar with sharing your screen in your class meetings on Teams.
-Teams recently launched an update that provides you with multiple presentation modes.
-You can now share your screen and your webcam feed simultaneously in several different formats.
-When used appropriately, these new presentation modes […]
+If you teach courses online, you’re probably familiar with sharing your screen in your class meetings on Teams.
+You might not be aware that Teams offers multiple presentation modes.
+You can share your screen and your webcam feed simultaneously in several different formats.
+When used appropriately, these presentation modes can better simulate a live classroom […]

 Tools: New and Classic Quizzes During your time as an instructor, you have likely had students ask for extra time or multiple attempts to complete a quiz.
 Some students may provide an official letter from the Access Center stating their legally required accommodations.
 When a student does not have an official Access Center letter, it […]